fevieira27/MoveToBeActive/README.md

 [<img src="https://raw.githubusercontent.com/wwarby/walker/master/supporting-files/available-connect-iq-badge.svg" width="350" href="https://apps.garmin.com/en-US/apps/736a2d5a-3b08-4cb1-8358-461f7374b0c8">](https://apps.garmin.com/en-US/apps/736a2d5a-3b08-4cb1-8358-461f7374b0c8)

 ## Feature listing:
-* Analog hands for Hour and Minutes, but not for Seconds to mimic Vivomove HR (and save battery);
+* Analog hands for Hour and Minutes, but not for Seconds to mimic Vivomove HR (and save battery).
+Design menu has a toggle for standard or thick (30% larger) hands;
 * Current Date with day of the week and Month;
 * Garmin Logo that can be hidden on the watch face's config menu;
 * Battery percentage with symbol changing colors depending on battery left: Red (less than 15%), Yellow (between 15 and 30%) and Green (greater than 31%);